deminy/docker-php-couchbase/README.md

 ### Couchbase 4.1.x

-The Coucbhase 4.1.x series works with PHP 8.0 to 8.3.
+The Couchbase 4.1.x series works with PHP 8.0 to 8.3.

 ```bash
 export PHP_VERSION=8.2